m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 }
 ```

-The stumbling block here is that in the presense of generic types, the
+The stumbling block here is that in the presence of generic types, the
 evaluation of conditional types is deferred until the generic value is resolved.
 The conditional return type of `getAction` will only be evaluated when the
 function is called.

 In TypeScript you cannot evaluate a conditional type level function like
-`InferFromActionType` if you give it a generic arugment because of this fact.
+`InferFromActionType` if you give it a generic argument because of this fact.
 A
 simple illustration of this limitation can be seen below.
 Despite the fact that
 `T` has a constraint that it extends `string`, the conditional type remains
 unevaluated within the body of the function `tan` because `T` is a generic type.